phyrondev/openimageio/README.md

 > :warn: After you set this you must run `cargo clean` and re-build (as the binding's
 > `build.rs` only looks for changes in the input to trigger re-runs, not in the
 > output)!

+If you use a local build of OpenImageIO you can point CMake to it by setting the `CMAKE_PREFIX_PATH` to the `dist` directory of your build.